SpocWiki/_public/schema.org/predicate/Texts/has_course_workload.md

 - [ #has_/text/_about_course_workload :: Text ] or
 - [ has_text_about_course_workload :: Text ]

 The amount of work expected of students taking the course, often provided as a figure per week or per month, and may be broken down by type.
-For example, &quot;2 hours of lectures, 1 hour of lab work and 3 hours of independent study per week&quot;.
+For example, "2 hours of lectures, 1 hour of lab work and 3 hours of independent study per week".

 Predicated describes that:
 [ #has_/domain  :: CourseInstance ]